bukosabino/truffle-voting-dapp-ropsten/README.md

 This dapp is based on the official tutorial to get start with Truffle Framework: http://truffleframework.com/tutorials/pet-shop and official tutorial to deploy on ropsten network: http://truffleframework.com/tutorials/using-infura-custom-provider.
 So, I strongly recommend to read it before.

-You need to pay attention to configure and run Ganache (for a local blockchain) and MetaMask (for a client web blockchain).
+You need to pay attention to configure MetaMask and make sure you have enough ether in your account to do the deployment and use the dapp.

 # Deployment on Ropsten Ethereum testnet